 How do you see PSD2 from a privacy perspective?

 Van der Veen: "The subject of privacy has been underexposed within PSD2 for far too long.
 For a long time, PSD2 was mainly a party for fintechs and focused on innovating the payments system.

 "Among other things, PSD2 allows parties to access your transaction data, for example to gain insight across multiple bank accounts.
 A bank may not just provide that transaction data, a consumer must give 'explicit consent' to do so.
 That's not just a check mark.
 The person must give 'free, specific and informed' consent.
 On paper, then, things are fine.
-But PSD2's impact on privacy may be far greater than whether a person's consent is recorded.
+But PSD2's impact on privacy may be far greater than whether a person's consent is recorded."

 "Our biggest concern is what happens to the data once it is with a service provider.
 What do they do with it?
 Don't think that services are limited to showing transaction data, companies want to do something with that large amount of data that comes into their possession.
 Think about making offers, new services and comparisons.
 To do that, they want to link, relate and look for patterns in data.
-And of course, there is a revenue model attached to that.
+And of course there is a revenue model attached to that."

 "One wrong framing is that it is 'just' transactional data.
 You can derive an awful lot about someone's life from it.
 At a bank, if you can look back three years, the provider also receives three years of transaction data directly.
 From account numbers, you can tell whether someone uses medical support often, where a person goes often and what their lifestyle is.
 From recurring transfers, you deduce whether someone is a member of a religious organisation or trade union.
-These are data that should not be used with good reason.
+These are data that should not be used for good reasons."

 "The crazy thing is, where everyone is doing their best to get their privacy protection in order because of the AVG, PSD2 puts the back door wide open."